joana-trots/article-preview-component/README.md

 # Article preview component solution

-This is a solution to the Article preview component challenge on Frontend Mentor (https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
+This is a solution to the Article preview component.

 ## Table of contents